 Working with a Franchise Consultant

-Should Spouses Own and Operate a Franchise Together?
+Should Couples Working Together Own and Operate a Franchise?

 Married couples have found success with franchise ownership, but there are considerations for them to discuss.
 Before buying a franchise, spouses should agree on their business goals, define their roles and responsibilities, ask each other for help, and have interests outside of work.
 While there are benefits of couples having shared interests, having separate hobbies can reduce the stresses of franchise ownership.